korlatyanu/adva_rest/README.md

 # adva_rest

 written by Anton Korlatyanu (korlatyanu@yandex-team.ru).
-Not a programmer in anyway (not a true DWDM engineer as well =), so don't judge hard.

-script is usefull for engineers working with Adva FSP3000C products (CloudConnect).
+script is usefull for engineers working with Adva FSP3000C products (CloudConnect, TeraFlex).

 Asyncio, REST-API based; can work with bunch of nodes simultaneously.